insolar/insolar/docs/source/exchanges.rst

 .. _integration_use_cases:

-Integration Use Cases
+Integration use cases
 ---------------------

 Below is the list of integration use cases.

 .. _create_wallet:

-Use Case: Create a Wallet
+Use case: Create a wallet
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a wallet: